-- (a) The permitting authority has determined that other conditions for processing the NOC Order of Approval (NOC) have been met, and has issued a preliminary approval order. - (b) Emission controls contained in the preliminary NOC approval order represent at least best available control technology for toxics (tBACT). - (c) The applicant has developed an HIA protocol that has been approved by Ecology. - (d) The ambient impact of the emissions increase of each toxic air pollutant (TAP) that exceed ASILs has been quantified using refined air dispersion modeling techniques as approved in the HIA protocol. - (e) The second tier review petition contains an HIA conducted in accordance with the approved HIA protocol.
+- (a) The permitting authority has determined that other conditions for processing the NOC Order of Approval (NOC) have been met, and has issued a preliminary approval order. - (b) Emission controls contained in the preliminary NOC approval order represent at least best available control technology for toxics (tBACT). - (c) The applicant has developed an HIA protocol that has been approved by Ecology. - (d) The ambient impact of the emissions increase of each TAP that exceed acceptable source impact levels (ASILs) has been quantified using refined air dispersion modeling techniques as approved in the HIA protocol. - (e) The second tier review petition contains an HIA conducted in accordance with the approved HIA protocol.